 Currently, she serves as a researcher in the area of Economic Justice, and the Right to Food sub-theme.

 Ana María Ramírez Mourraille

-Ana María is a political scientist from the Pontificia Universidad Javeriana.
+Ana María earned her B.A. in Political Science from the Pontificia Universidad Javeriana.
 She has worked on transitional justice issues at the International Center for Transitional Justice – ICTJ and the National Center for Historical Memory.
 Currently, in Dejusticia, she supports coordination and external relations activities in the international area.